Good equipment is important to a successful lawn care business. So let’s talk shop—and shopping.

 There are lots of options out there for mowers, blowers, and trimmers.
-With many years of experience, I can tell you everything you need to know about starting out—and where to spend your money as your business grows.
+I’ve been in the lawn care business for years, so I can tell you everything you need to know about equipment.
+I want to help you spend your money wisely as your business grows.

-Before we get into detail, here are some rules of thumb:
+Before we get into the weeds on the equipment needed for a lawn care business, here are a few rules of thumb:

-- Equipment is a tool to help you make money.
-It’s not an asset, and you shouldn’t think of it that way.
+- Lawn care equipment is a tool to help you make money.
+It’s not an asset, so don’t think of it like one.
 It depreciates over time because you use it.

-- Purchase your equipment sustainably.
-I know of a family that lost their house because they got excited, bought too much equipment too fast, and couldn’t make enough money to cover their overhead once those tempting “no payments due until next year!” offers expired.
+- Purchase your lawn care equipment sustainably.
+I know of a family that got over excited and bought too much equipment too fast.
+Once those tempting “no payments due until next year!” offers expired, they couldn’t make enough money to cover that overhead.
+They wound up losing their house.
 Lesson learned: Only buy what you can afford.

 - New is rarely better.
 As long as you’re a smart shopper, you can find excellent used equipment for half the price.

-Buying a mower for your lawn maintenance business
+Buying a mower for your lawn care business

-If you’re starting a lawn maintenance business and wondering what to buy first, here’s my exact advice: Go to Craigslist and find a 36-inch walk-behind commercial lawnmower.
+If you’re starting a lawn care business and wondering what to buy first, here’s my exact advice: Go to Craigslist and find a 36-inch walk-behind commercial lawn mower.
 You can find a used one for as little as $1500, which is less than half of what a new one would cost.

 The most important thing to look for is a good engine.
 If at all possible, try to get a mower with a foreign-made motor.
 In my experience, they’re generally more reliable.

-Initial lawn maintenance business equipment choices and considerations
+Start-up lawn care equipment needs, choices, and considerations

 You may be tempted by the comfort and the “cool factor” of a sit-down mower.
 I don’t recommend it.
 They’re more expensive, can’t handle small corners and tight turns, and are a pain to repair and transport.
 If you ask me, it’s not worth it.

-If you can afford it, I do recommend a stander mower.
-They’re more expensive than a walk-behind—around $5000 for a new one—, but they’re great machines.
+If you can afford it, I do recommend a stander mower!
+They’re more expensive than a walk-behind—around $5000 for a new one—but they’re great machines.
 You can also DIY a stander mower by installing a Velke onto your walk-behind mower.
 A Velke is a tiny wheeled platform for you to stand on that will pull you along behind your mower.
-Having been involved in their invention, I can personally vouch for how great they are.
+Having been involved in their invention, I can personally vouch for their greatness.